 In light of this, consider fulfilling B2B and B2C orders from the same carefully designed warehouses and from the same inventory pool – a concept we explored in our article, Do You Need a Separate eCommerce Warehouse?

-Divide this inventory in the warehouse into three physical regions, with most residing in a bulk replenishment area.
-Then, as forecasts determine future demand, and as actual orders come in, use a WMS to send product into the appropriate forward-pick area, one designed and equipped for bulk distribution and one designed for each-picking.
+Divide this inventory in the warehouse into three physical regions, with most residing in a bulk replenishment area that will support the other two regions.
+Then, as forecasts determine future demand, and as actual orders come in, use a WMS to send product into the appropriate forward-pick area, one designed and equipped for B2B bulk distribution and one designed for B2C each-picking.
+There, the products can be handled, processed and shipped out the door according to each channel’s highly detailed (and distinct) specifications.
 The facility should have large areas and docks for receiving and staging pallets and an area fully equipped to sort and pack orders for pickup by small package carriers.

 This multi-channel fulfillment approach will result in considerably leaner operations, keeping just enough inventory to meet total customer demand through all your sales channels.